glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ## Overview

-Figgy workflow begins in the global `FiggySetup()` function, which acts as the library's main entry point.
+The Figgy workflow begins in the global `FiggySetup()` function, which acts as the library's main entry point.
 Inside it, you create your :Windows:, :Sections:, :Groups:, :Value: and :Decor: Widgets that shape both the visual debug interface and the underlying config data layout for your game.

 Figgy's setup process is built around Widgets - modular building blocks that define what appears in your debug view and how it's reflected in your game's config data struct.

 ---

-Setup is organized into the following categories:
+The Setup process is organized into the following categories:
 * :Scope Widgets: define new scopes (structs) and organize nested widgets.
 * :Value Widgets: represent editable data values such as numbers, strings, booleans, and colors.
 These correspond to in-game values like `moveSpeed` or `attackRange` that you'll be working with throughout your game's code.
-* :Decor Widgets: provide visual or interactive elements such as comments, buttons, and separators that are not related to any data and are there to prettify the interface and allow for additional controls.
+* :Decor Widgets: provide visual or interactive elements such as comments, buttons, and separators that are not related to any data and are there to enhance the interface and allow for additional controls.
 * :OnChange: allows you to assign callbacks for a set of :Value Widgets: that are triggered whenever you change your widgets' values.

 ::: danger ❗ IMPORTANT
 * All Setup methods must be called inside the `FiggySetup()` function located in the `FiggySetup` script.
 Calling them outside the function will throw an error.
 * Figgy calls `FiggySetup()` internally during initialization.
-Do NOT remove, rename or call `FiggySetup()` manually!
+Do NOT remove, rename, or call `FiggySetup()` manually!
 Doing so will break initialization.
 :::
 ::: tip NAME FORMATTING
-By default, Figgy removes all spaces when generating data entry names, e.g. `"Move Speed"` becomes `"MoveSpeed"` in code.
+By default, Figgy removes all spaces when generating data entry names (e.g. `"Move Speed"` becomes `"MoveSpeed"` in code).

-If you don't plan to use variable names with spaces in your interface, this can be disabled for performance gains by disabling the :FIGGY_FILE_REMOVE_SPACES: config macro.
+If you don't plan to use variable names with spaces in your interface, this can be disabled for performance gains by setting the :FIGGY_FILE_REMOVE_SPACES: config macro to `false`.
 :::

 ## Organization

-Figgy uses a syntax-lite approach for setup code: you don't write curly braces or manual struct blocks.
+Figgy uses lightweight syntax for setup code - you don't need curly braces or manual struct definitions.
 Scope is defined entirely by the order of your Widget calls - any indentation or extra formatting is optional and is used purely for organization and readability.

 Below are some common approaches you can use to organize your setup code.
 All of them are purely organizational and don't affect Figgy's scoping system in any way.